The Four Types of Introverts

 Carl Gustav Jung (1875 – 1961) was a Swiss psychiatrist and psychoanalyst who founded analytical psychology.

-To continue, you can read the article or watch the video version instead:
+To continue, you can read the article below.
+If you are a visual learner, you can also watch the video version instead.

-This dimension has to do with where we naturally direct our energy and recharge as well as our first order of importance: the inner world vs the outer world:
+I would say this is the more popular (and still quite correct) understanding of introversion and extroversion, which has to do with where we naturally direct our energy and recharge in regards to the inner world and the outer world:

 Extraverts have a stronger relationship with the objects of the outer world because they feel a stronger cognitive need for frequent interaction with the world.
 To Extraverts, what’s going on outside is more important than what’s happening inside.
 Overall, they are more “action-oriented”.